Seiberg-Witten Floer spectra for $b_1>0$: Notation and main statements

 for all $t \in \mathbb{R}$. \end{prop}

 Write $\mathcal{E}_0(D)^{b}_{b'}$ for the span of eigenvectors of $D$ with eigenvalue in $(b',b]$, as a space over $\mathcal{H}^1(Y)$ (Note that it will not usually be a bundle).
-By Theorem \ref{thm spectral section mu mu+delta} below, we can take sequences of smooth spectral sections $P_n, Q_n$, of $D,-D$, respectively, such that
+For a spectral section $P$ of $D$, we also write $P$ for the image of the projection $P$.
+By Theorem \ref{thm spectral section mu mu+delta} below, we can take sequences of smooth spectral sections $P_n, Q_n$, of $-D, D$, respectively, such that

 with